gabrieldansereau/ms_downscaling_metawebs/response_letter.md

 Here is the response from the authors.

+Main changes:

+- Change in pseudoabsence generation method
+- Updated all results accordingly
+- Added motifs analysis to further explore network structure in space
+- **Moved the richness-links bivariate maps to supp.mat.**

 ## Reviewer 1

 > Thank you for a great paper.
 I really like the design of your workflow, and I think it provides a sound and solid way of downscaling the metawebs into ecoregion or local webs, that could foster new analyses of different taxa and regions.
 Just to be clear, I believe the structure of your workflow seems quite sound to me, and the way it embeds probabilistic measures of potential distributions and potential interactions may help modelling the variability that local networks may have in nature in a realistic way.
 In fact, I do look forward to see comparisons of these potential networks with empirical networks (and where do realized networks lie within the possible networks), but that’s a different step, that first requires developing the analytical framework that you are presenting here.
 I only have two major suggestions which, I believe, would sharpen and strengthen your workflow, and a specific comment.